AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-publication.md

 ## Publish assets using Quick Publish {#quick-publish}

+Quick publish allows you to immediately publish content to the selected destination.
 From the [!DNL Experience Manager Assets] console, navigate to the parent folder and select all the assets or folders that you want to publish.
 Click **[!UICONTROL Quick Publish]** option from the toolbar and select destination from the dropdown list where you want to publish the assets.

 ![Quick Publish](assets/quick-publish-to-aem.png)

 ## Publish assets using Manage Publication {#manage-publication}

+Manage publication allows you to publish or unpublish content to and from the selected destination, [add content](#add-content) to the publishing list from across the DAM repository, [include folder settings](#include-folder-settings) to publish content of the selected folders and apply filters, and [schedule publishing](#publish-assets-later) to a later date or time.

 From the [!DNL Experience Manager Assets] console, navigate to the parent folder and select all the assets or folders that you want to publish.
 Click **[!UICONTROL Manage Publication]** option from the toolbar.
 If you do not have [!DNL Dynamic Media] and [!DNL Brand Portal] configured in your [!DNL Experience Manager Assets] instance, you can publish assets and folders only to [!DNL Experience Manager Assets].